OSDeploy/GitBook/osconfig/advanced-configuration/customizing-the-start-menu.md

 ### Using LayoutModification\*.xml

 This looks much nicer.
 My Office 2016 Group will show up after it is installed, for any new profiles that have been created.
-Using the LayoutModification\*.xml will only set the Start Menu for new User Profiles
+Using the LayoutModification\*.xml will only set the Start Menu for new User Profiles.

+When using my script, it will apply the LayoutModification.xml using the PowerShell Import-StartLayout command.
+This Start Menu is fully editable.

 ![](/assets/2018-05-25_13-24-03.png)